Take a look at the Pathways 2021/22 offer booklet to learn more about Pathways, meet the team and see what we can offer to students.

 Placements can increase your employability and help you when you come to apply for graduate jobs at the end of your degree.

-Take a look at one of our Student Ambassador’s placement experience in the top right-hand corner.
+Take a look at one of Loughborough University’s Student Ambassador’s placement experience by following this link:

 University offers lots of exciting opportunities to travel and study abroad.